Read more about InAlienable.

 About half of the people she spoke with had not known they were going to Guatemala when they were put on the plane in the U.S. Some thought they were being transferred to detention centers elsewhere in the United States.
 Only one of those she spoke with had decided to seek asylum in Guatemala, Schacher said.

 These Asylum Cooperation Agreements are a distortion of “safe third country agreements,” which are bilateral commitments for countries to share the burden of hosting refugees.
-The for such agreements are set forth in Immigration and Naturalization Act:
+The conditions for such agreements are set forth in Immigration and Naturalization Act:

 they must be with countries where an immigrant’s “life or freedom would not be threatened on account of race, religion, nationality, membership in a particular social group, or political opinion” and where they would have “access to a full and fair procedure for determining a claim to asylum or equivalent temporary protection.”